Public-Health-Scotland/technical-docs/Posit Infrastructure/How to Install and Use Geospatial R Packages.md

 Geospatial R packages rely on geospatial libraries installed in the underlying Linux operating system.
 We need to tell R where to find these geospatial libraries.
 We do this by setting _environment variables_.

 The following R code **must** be run _prior_ to compiling, installing and loading geospatial R packages.
 You can do this by including this R code at the start of your R script.
-Alternatively, you can include the R code in your project's [.Rprofile](https://support.posit.co/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf#:~:text=Rprofile-,.,directory%2C%20and%20project%2Dlevel%20.) file, and the R code will be run automatically every time you open the project.

 ```r
 # Set environment variables to point to installations of geospatial libraries ----